In March 2023, the next series will kick off. The topics of the masterclasses will remain the same. For more information, you can visit this page.

 By Tom van Woensel

-On Thursday March 4, 2021, the first session in the series of online masterclasses was given by prof. dr. Tom van Woensel.
+The first session in the series of online masterclasses was given by prof. dr. Tom van Woensel.
 Besides being the director of the European Supply Chain Forum, Tom Van Woensel is Full Professor of Freight Transport and Logistics in the OPAC group (Operations, Planning, Accounting and Control) of the Department of Industrial Engineering and Innovation Sciences at Eindhoven University of Technology (TU/e).
 The topic of the first session in this masterclass was Supply Chain Overview and Customer Value.
 As it was the first session, participants clearly were getting to know each other and got acquainted with this new online way of sharing knowledge.
 Nevertheless, the masterclass led to some interesting discussions on the differences between demand management for a B2B setting versus B2C environments.
 Questions as ‘Could a certain B2C concept such as omni-channel also work in a B2B environment?’ were discussed.
 Additionally, key topics related to demand shaping such as understanding demand versus sales, and revenue management were discussed.
 Participants shared their perspectives and opinions.

 Session 2: Sales and Operations Planning